ibanFR/semantic-versioning-kata/docs/_explanation/continuous-integration.md

 ## Java workflow

-The `.github/workflows/java.yml` workflow is configured to automate the release process for the project when changes are pushed to the `main` branch.
+The `.github/workflows/java.yml` workflow automates build, test, and release for the Java implementation of the LiftButton software.

 It checks out the code, runs Maven tests, and then uses `semantic-release` to publish a new release to GitHub.

-It uses appropriate permissions for contents, issues, pull requests, and OIDC for provenance.

 ## .NET workflow

-The `.github/workflows/dotnet.yml` workflow automates build, test, release, and NuGet package publishing for the `LiftButton` C# project.
+The `.github/workflows/dotnet.yml` workflow automates build, test, release, and NuGet package publishing for the C# implementation of the LiftButton software.

 It is triggered by push and pull request events targeting the `main` branch, and runs only when files within the `csharp/` directory are modified.